 - Irvine Regional Park charges a fee to enter during regular operating hours – $3.00 on weekdays and $5.00 on weekends and $7.00 on holidays.
 Arrive after 5:00pm for free entry to Irvine Regional Park – or come even earlier and enjoy all that Irvine Regional Park has to offer in addition to this special holiday event.

-Disclosure: Every year, we receive complimentary access to Irvine Park Railroad during their media preview night in 2016.
+Disclosure: In the past, we’ve received complimentary access to Irvine Park Railroad during their media preview night.
 However, the Christmas Train at Irvine Park Railroad is an annual tradition for my family and we go anyways!
 Read full disclosure policy.